NickGuzi/JavaScript-Projects/README.md

 game once the winner is chosen.

 ### Browser Calculator
 This program uses HTML, JavaScript, and CSS to create a functional in browser calculator.
+Users can add, subtract, multiply, and divide on a sleek web version of a calculator.

 ### To Do App
 This program uses HTML, Javascript, and CSS to create a basic to do application.
 The main purpose of creating this application was to practice using JSON and storing data in browser.